Publishing for the Cycle

 16/20 Papers Co-Authored

-Hawthorne is responsible for 4 of 28 total cycles—about 14%.
-He has more cycles than 14 of the 16 ranked departments.
-The next closest is Merricks with 2.
+Hawthorne is responsible for 4 of 29 total cycles—about 14%.
+He has more cycles than 15 of the 17 ranked departments.
+The next closest are Nebel and Merricks, each with 2.

 Demographics